adobe/asset-compute-client/README.md

 - Wait for a single Asset Compute process request to finish (default timeout is 60s)
 - Wait for all Asset Compute process requests to finish (default timeout is 60s)

+[`retry`](lib/retry.js) has the following capabilities:
+- additional features to retry on 429s for `/unregister`, `/register`, and `/process`
+- Looks at the `retry-after` header in the HTTP response to determine how long to wait (in seconds) before retrying
+- If no `retry-after` is present, choose a random wait time between 30-60 seconds
+- Configurable retry count via `max429RetryCount` option.
+(Defaults to 4 retries)
+- Disable completely via the `disable429Retry` option.
+(Defaults to 4 retries)
 ## Installation

 ```